stuartsierra/component/README.md

 ### Notes for Library Authors

-'Component' is intended as a tool for application developers, not library authors.
+'Component' is intended as a tool for applications, not resuable libraries.
 I do not believe that a general-purpose library should impose any particular framework on the application which uses it.

-That said, libraries can make it trivially easy for application authors to use their libraries in combination with the 'Component' pattern by following these guidelines:
+That said, library authors can make it trivially easy for applications to use their libraries in combination with the 'Component' pattern by following these guidelines:

 * Never create global mutable state (for example, an Atom or Ref stored in a `def`).